Winter Roof Maintenance Tips

 2. Inspect Your Siding

 Old or damaged siding may put the safety of your home at risk.
-Having new siding installed before the winter will protect your home for the cold months.
+Having new siding installed before the winter will protect your home from the cold months.

 3. Upgrade to Storm Windows or Doors